marc136/elm.run/README.md

 **The relevant directories are:**

 1. `./repl/` contains code for https://elm.run/repl
-2. `./elm-compiler-wasm/` is the official elm compiler (git submodule)
-3. `./ulm-compiler-wasm/` contains my own code to build the Elm compiler as a WASM module.
+2. `./compiler/marc136/` contains my own code to build the Elm compiler as a WASM module.
 It directly uses the Elm compiler's source code, and only contains a few wasm-specific files.
 I intend to split the compiler and the repl into two builds to reduce the file size of the repl.wasm (to more easily use it in the tour).
 4. `./www/dist/` is deployed to https://elm.run/

 The rest are experimentation files that most likely noone else will find useful.
 There might also be vital files missing because of my .gitignore rules.